kudobuilder/kudo/keps/0033-structured-parameters.md

 The existing instance parameter values are currently stored as serialized strings.
 They will have to be unwrapped and stored as `map[string]interface{}`.

 As already mentioned on the OperatorVersion, the correct way to define an arbitrary structure is with `apiextension.JSON`.
-The Instance should have accessor functions to convert the `apiextension.JSON` values to structured `interface{}` types.
+The Instance should have accessor or helper functions to convert the `apiextension.JSON` values to structured `interface{}` types.

 ### Client-side